cboooo/cbo1/readme.txt

-Git is a version control system.
-Git is free software.
+it is a simple webpage to introduce some people